 - 11.1 For each Event the FIA may nominate the following delegates:

 - a) A technical delegate.

 - b) A press delegate.

 - c) A chief timekeeper.

 - d) A medical delegate.

 - e) A safety delegate.

 - f) An observer.

 - g) A safety car driver.

+- h) A deputy race director

+- i) A race director assistant

+- i) A FIA coordinator

 - 11.2 The role of FIA delegates is to help the officials of the Event in their duties, to see within their fields of competence that all the Regulations governing the Championship are respected, to make any comments they deem necessary and to draw up any necessary reports concerning the Event.

-- 11.3 The Technical Delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national Scrutineers.
+- 11.3 The technical delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.